novalagung/howto/docs/setup-wireguard-vpn-server.md

 Press any key to continue...
 ```

 Press enter or any key to continue the installation process.
-Next you will be prompted to enter the several configuration for the client.
+Next, you will be prompted to enter the several configuration for the client.

-Feel free to pick any name for `Client name` and let the other fields to be filled with the predefined value.
+Feel free to pick any name for `Client name` and let the other fields be filled with the predefined value.

 ```log
 Client configuration